-What you must pay when you get these services Services that are covered for you Medicare HMO Blue PlusRx Medicare HMO Blue ValueRx Medicare HMO Blue SaverRx 24/7 Nurse Care Line Members that have questions about a medical problem can call the 24/7 Nurse Care Line toll-free at 1-888-247-BLUE (2583).
+Services that are covered for What you must pay when you get these services you Medicare HMO Blue PlusRx Medicare HMO Blue ValueRx Medicare HMO Blue SaverRx 24/7 Nurse Care Line Members that have questions about a medical problem can call the 24/7 Nurse Care Line toll- free at 1-888-247-BLUE (2583).
 Registered nurses are available 24 hours a day, 7 days a week to answer questions.
 There is no coinsurance or copayment for calls made to 24/7 Nurse Care Line.
 There is no coinsurance or copayment for calls made to 24/7 Nurse Care Line.
 There is no coinsurance or copayment for calls made to 24/7 Nurse Care Line.
 Abdominal aortic aneurysm screening A one-time screening ultrasound for people at risk.
 The plan only covers this screening if you have certain risk factors and if you get a referral for it from your physician, physician assistant, nurse practitioner, or clinical nurse specialist.
 There is no coinsurance or copayment for members eligible for this preventive screening.
 There is no coinsurance or copayment for members eligible for this preventive screening.
 There is no coinsurance or copayment for members eligible for this preventive screening.
-Acupuncture for chronic low back pain Covered services include: Up to 12 visits in 90 days are covered for Medicare beneficiaries under the following circumstances: For the purpose of this benefit, chronic low back pain is defined as: Lasting 12 weeks or longer; nonspecific, in that it has no identifiable systemic cause (i.e., not associated with metastatic, inflammatory, infectious, etc. disease); not associated with surgery; and not associated with pregnancy.
-You pay a \$35 copayment for each visit for Medicare- covered services.
-You pay a \$40 copayment for each visit for Medicare- covered services.
-You pay a \$45 copayment for each visit for Medicare- covered services.
+Acupuncture for chronic low back pain Covered services include: Up to 12 visits in 90 days are covered for Medicare beneficiaries under the following circumstances: For the purpose of this benefit, chronic low back pain is defined as: Lasting 12 weeks or longer; nonspecific, in that it has no identifiable systemic cause (i.e., not associated with You pay a \$30 copayment for each visit for Medicare-covered services.
+You pay a \$40 copayment for each visit for Medicare-covered services.
+You pay a \$45 copayment for each visit for Medicare-covered services.